leizor/go-kafka-message-generator/README.md

 # go-kafka-message-generator
-A Kafka message generator, but for Go
+A Kafka message generator, but for Go.

+Currently, the generated files only support deserialization.

 ## To build
 ```shell